MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 When designing your bot, do not automatically dismiss common UI elements as not being "smart enough."
 As discussed [previously](~/bot-design-principles.md#designing-a-bot), your bot should be designed to solve the user's problem in the best/quickest/easiest manner possible.
-Whether your bot uses artificial intelligence (AI) is not directly relevant to this goal.
+Avoid the temptation to start by incorporating natural language understanding, as it is often unnecessary and just introduces unjustified complexity.

 > [!TIP]
-> Start by using UI controls that enable the bot to solve the user's problem,
+> Start by using the minimum UI controls that enable the bot to solve the user's problem,
-> and add other elements later only if/when those controls are no longer sufficient.
+> and add other elements later if those controls are no longer sufficient.
-> Avoid the temptation to start by incorporating natural language understanding,
-> as it often is not necessary and just introduces unjustified complexity.

 ## Text and natural language understanding